facebesidewyj/Staff-Management-System/readme.txt

-A little management system,only for learning
+A little management system,only for learning.